 CVS (and CVS within Target stores)

-CVS Pharmacy offers no-cost flu shots with most insurance, along with a $5 coupon to use on qualifying purchases in the store to encourage patrons to get vaccinated.
+CVS Pharmacy offers no-cost flu shots with most insurance plans, along with a $5 coupon to use on qualifying purchases in the store to encourage patrons to get vaccinated.

-Rite Aid doesn’t require an appointment, and doesn’t charge for the vaccine if they accept your insurance.
+Rite Aid doesn’t require an appointment, and doesn’t charge for the vaccine if your insurance covers it.

 Walmart pharmacies offer free flu vaccines with participating insurance plans.

 Our 2020 flu shot survey found that the majority of people who get vaccinated, get their flu shot at their doctor’s office.
-If you have insurance—including Medicare and Medicaid—the flu shot is often completely covered with no out-of-pocket cost if your primary care doctor is in network.
+If you have insurance—including Medicare and Medicaid—the flu shot is often completely covered with no out-of-pocket cost if your primary care doctor is in-network.
 Some offices have open vaccination hours at the beginning or end of the business day with no extra charge.
-At other health care providers, you will have to schedule an appointment and—depending on your coverage—pay a copay for the visit.
-Check with your insurance and doctor’s office to see where you fall.
+At other healthcare providers, you will have to schedule an appointment and—depending on your coverage—pay a copay for the visit.
+Check with your insurance and doctor’s office to understand the costs you could incur.
 When you call, make sure they have the current year’s flu vaccine, in the form and dose you need, in stock.

 Urgent care centers

-Every year, workers across the U.S. miss approximately 17 million workdays from the flu, according to the National Institute for Occupational Safety and Health (NIOSH).
-It’s common for corporate offices to host free vaccine days to keep their employees from getting sick, and offset some of the $7 billion in estimated costs from paid time off and lost productivity.
+Every year, workers across the U.S. miss approximately 111 million workdays from the flu, according to the National Institute for Occupational Safety and Health (NIOSH).
+It’s common for corporate offices to host free vaccine days to keep their employees from getting sick, and offset some of the $7 billion in estimated annual costs from paid time off and lost productivity.
 Ask your human resources department to see what’s available—but be aware that in 2021, companies may not offer this if most employees are working remotely.

 Local government agencies

-City or county health departments typically offer free flu shots for higher risk populations, like young children or senior citizens, either in the form of vouchers for uninsured or via free flu shot clinics that accept insurance.
-Though some have extended coverage to all residents to protect public health.
+City or county health departments typically offer free flu shots for higher risk populations, like young children or senior citizens, either in the form of vouchers for uninsured patients or via free flu shot clinics that accept insurance.
+Some have extended coverage to all residents to protect public health.
 Check your local county’s website for details.

 How to get a discount on your flu shot

-If you can’t secure a free flu shot, make sure to compare prices at singlecare.com before choosing where to get your flu shot.
-You can find the least expensive location near you, and coupons to save on flu shots, flu medications, and other prescriptions you need to get you through cold and flu season in one piece.
+If you can’t secure a free flu shot, make sure to compare prices at singlecare.com before choosing where to get your jab.
+You can find the least expensive location near you—plus, you’ll see coupons to save on flu shots, flu medications, and other prescriptions you need to get you through cold and flu season.